mistivia/asmjit-py/README.md

 # jitasm

-A Python x86-64 JIT assembler
+A Python x86-64 JIT assembler.

+POSIX APIs and SysV ABI are used, so it's not working on Windows.
+I've only tested on Linux, but theoretically it should also work on Intel macOS.

 ```
 pip install jitasm